 Notes on Ingredients

-• Spaghetti, linguine, pappardelle, or another shape of pasta – You can also use a pasta made with bean or lentil flour for added protein.
+• Pasta – This can be spaghetti, linguine, pappardelle, or another shape of pasta.
+You can also use a pasta made with bean or lentil flour for extra protein.

-• Full-fat coconut milk – Be sure to buy the canned variety, not the cartons in the refrigerated section.
+• Full-fat coconut milk – Be sure to buy canned coconut milk, and not the cartons in the refrigerated section.

 • Vegan Parmesan – Use store-bought or homemade vegan Parmesan.

-There’s a lot of debate about the best way to clean mushrooms, but most experts agree that rinsing them in water isn’t a great idea because the porous mushrooms will soak it up, impacting their flavor and texture.
-Instead, rub the mushrooms with a dry cloth, paper towel, or brush to remove bits of dirt.
-If your mushrooms are super dirty, you can give them a quick rinse and blot them dry.
+The best way to clean mushrooms is to gently rub them with a dry cloth, paper towel, or brush to remove any dirt.
+Most chefs will tell you that rinsing mushrooms with water makes them soggy.
+However, if your mushrooms are super dirty, you can give them a quick rinse and blot them dry.

-This is one of my favorite weeknight dinners because it’s so easy to throw together!
-Here’s what you’ll need to do.
+This is one of my favorite weeknight dinners because it’s so easy to throw together in one skillet.
+Here’s what you’ll need to do, step-by-step.

-Cook the pasta.
-Follow the instructions on the package of pasta and cook it to al dente.
+• First, cook the pasta.
+Follow the instructions on the package and cook your choice of pasta to al dente.
 Reserve ¼ cup of the pasta water to make the sauce.

 Overhead view of Garlic Mushroom Pasta in pan with wooden spoon